How We Find Good Opportunities

 Ultrarunners

-Shares of such companies tend to fall only when people become generally pessimistic.
-Macroeconomic or political problems in the country, for example, can cause a segment of the market to believe that all businesses will suffer and adjust their expectations accordingly.
-If the shares of good companies fall along with the others, attractive opportunities may arise.
+Shares of such companies tend to decline only when broader sentiment turns negative.
+Macroeconomic or political issues, for example, may lead part of the market to assume that all businesses will be affected, prompting downward revisions in expectations.
+When the shares of great companies fall alongside the broader market, attractive opportunities may emerge.

-Schematically, the graph below illustrates the difference between our expectations and those implicit in the market price in this type of thesis.
+In simplified terms, the chart below illustrates the gap between our expectations and those implied by market prices in this type of investment thesis.

-Examples of our investments that fit into this category are Fleury and Caixa Seguridade, companies with excellent and consistent results that we had the opportunity to acquire at attractive prices due to factors external to their businesses.
+Examples of our investments that fit this category include Fleury (B3:FLRY3) and Caixa Seguridade (B3:CXSE3)—companies with excellent and consistent results that we were able to purchase at attractive prices due to factors unrelated to their underlying businesses.

 Challengers

-Another type of situation is when a company without a distinguished track record undergoes a change that could boost its profitability.
-This could be something internal, such as the launch of a promising product or entry into a new business segment, or something completely unrelated to the company itself, such as a price increase due to a sudden increase in demand.
+Another type of opportunity arises when a company without a particularly strong historical track record undergoes a change that can meaningfully improve its profitability.
+This may stem from internal developments—such as the launch of a promising product or entry into a new business segment—or from external factors entirely beyond the company’s control, such as a sudden increase in demand driving up the prices of its products.

-Opportunities like these are difficult to spot because they require in-depth analysis of businesses with less-than-impressive track records.
-Something needs to catch our attention for us to dedicate time to the company.
-Sometimes it's reports from industry insiders about changes taking place.
-Sometimes we stumble upon an interesting idea while we're studying other things.
+Opportunities like these are difficult to identify because they require in-depth analysis of businesses whose historical performance is not especially compelling.
+Something must capture our attention before we are willing to dedicate time to the company.
+Sometimes it comes from industry insights about ongoing changes; other times, we encounter an interesting idea while studying unrelated topics.

-The upside of finding opportunities like this is that, because they're less visible, the potential increase in profitability may be completely overlooked in the market's assessment.
-If we can buy at a price that still yields an acceptable return if we're wrong about the move, there's a clear asymmetry between potential return and risk.
-It's as if we're buying a free option to participate in the potentially optimistic future for the business.
+The advantage of finding such opportunities is that, precisely because they are less visible, the potential improvement in profitability may be entirely overlooked by the market.
+If we can invest at a price that still offers an acceptable return even if we are wrong about the change, there is a clear asymmetry between upside and downside.
+It is akin to acquiring a free option on a more optimistic future for the business.

-A famous example is Nvidia, which manufactured video cards for electronic games and realized its technology could be used for the computational processing required by artificial intelligence models.
-Entering this new segment dramatically increased the company's revenue and profitability.
-Unfortunately, we didn't participate in this thesis, but a more modest example is our investment in Marcopolo, a leader in the bus body sector in Brazil.
-The company experienced a decade of weak sales, but the Brazilian bus fleet was aging, generating pent-up demand that began to manifest itself in 2023, when there was no longer sufficient manufacturing capacity in the country.
-With this imbalance between supply and demand, Marcopolo's profitability doubled and its share price tripled.
-For those interested, we shared this thesis in our October 2021 letter.
+A well-known example is Nvidia, which originally manufactured graphics cards for gaming and later recognized that its technology could be applied to the computational demands of artificial intelligence.
+Its expansion into this new segment dramatically increased both revenue and profitability.
+While we did not participate in this thesis, a more modest example is our investment in Marcopolo (B3:POMO4), the leading bus body manufacturer in Brazil.
+The company experienced a decade of weak sales, but as the Brazilian bus fleet aged, pent-up demand began to emerge—becoming evident in 2023, when domestic production capacity was no longer sufficient.
+This imbalance between supply and demand led to a doubling of Marcopolo’s profitability and a tripling of its share price.
+For those interested, we detailed this thesis in our October 2021 letter.

 Sprinters

-There remains the most traditional category of opportunities among value investors: businesses that are simply too cheap, regardless of their quality.
-Companies that are unappreciated by the market may go through a difficult period and have their shares excessively penalized.
-They may be completely disregarded by most investors, due to low liquidity or the mediocrity of their business, and their shares may fluctuate erratically, depending more on the decisions of one investor or another than on efficient market auction dynamics.
+The remaining category is the most traditional among value investors: businesses that are simply very cheap, regardless of their quality.
+Companies that are out of favor with the market may go through difficult periods and see their shares excessively penalized.
+Others may be largely ignored by investors—due to low liquidity or the mediocrity of the business—leading to erratic price movements driven more by the decisions of a few participants than by an efficient market auction.

-Regardless of the reason for the low price, the essence of these theories is to buy so cheaply that the risk of loss is low.
-Sometimes, opportunities arise to buy below the liquidation price of the business.
-In other words, if the company were to close its doors, sell all its assets, and pay off its liabilities, it would have more capital remaining than all its shares are worth on the stock market.
+Regardless of what led to the low valuation, the essence of these theses is to buy at a price so depressed that the downside risk is limited.
+In some cases, opportunities arise to purchase shares below liquidation value—that is, if the company were to shut down, sell all its assets, and settle its liabilities, the residual value would exceed its market capitalization.

-What has made this category so well-known, and what keeps it in our mental models, is the fact that there are always opportunities like this somewhere in the market.
-Finding them depends solely on persistence and the amount of time invested in searching.
+What makes this category so well known—and why it remains part of our mental framework—is the fact that opportunities like these are always present somewhere in the market.
+Finding them depends primarily on persistence and the number of hours invested in the search.

-Our investment in the English company Anexo falls into this category and exemplifies the search process well.
-We conducted a quantitative mapping process in search of companies valued at very low multiples but with a track record of acceptable profitability, which generated a list of just over 300 stocks.
-After an initial manual screening—a quick look at each company's profile—around 25 companies remained.
-A second, more cautious screening resulted in five remaining.
-Anexo was among the finalists.
+Our investment in the UK-based company Anexo falls into this category and illustrates the process well.
+We conducted a quantitative screen to identify companies trading at very low multiples but with an acceptable track record of profitability, which initially yielded a list of just over 300 stocks.
+After a first manual screening—quickly reviewing the profile of each business—around 25 companies remained.
+A second, more thorough screening reduced the list to five, among which was Anexo.

 Comeback players

 Finally, our favorite type of opportunity.
-Even excellent companies have their bad luck and occasionally post poor results.
-The market is skittish and short-term.
-When a streak of consistent profits is broken and disappoints analysts' expectations, shares fall.
-Despite a company's track record of success, many investors may be wary that recent results signal a new level of profitability, or they may sell because they're unwilling to endure a few quarters of weak results.
-When this happens, it's worth investigating.
-Outside of major economic crises, it's rare to have the opportunity to pay low for high-quality stocks.
+Even excellent companies go through periods of misfortune and, at times, report disappointing results.
+Markets tend to be reactive and short-term oriented.
+When a long track record of consistent earnings is interrupted and analyst expectations are missed, share prices often decline.
+Despite the company’s history of success, many investors may fear that recent results signal a new, lower level of profitability—or simply sell because they are unwilling to endure a few quarters of weaker performance.
+When this happens, it is worth investigating.
+Outside of major economic crises, it is rare to have the opportunity to buy high-quality businesses at attractive prices.

-In these cases, the core of the investment thesis is understanding whether the negative event responsible for the poor results represents systemic changes in the business, which may be irreversible, or whether the effect is temporary.
-The worrisome systemic changes are those that eliminate competitive advantages associated with a history of above-average returns.
-If this is the case for the company being evaluated, the price drop may be well justified, as it is unlikely to regain its original position.
-An example of a lost competitive advantage is the story of Intel, which dominated the CPU (computer processor) market for decades, until its technology was surpassed by the partnership between AMD and TSCM in 2017.
-In recent years, Intel went from $20 billion in annual profit to $20 billion in losses and is still unable to produce CPUs as advanced as its competitors.
+In these situations, the core of the investment thesis is to determine whether the negative event behind the weak results reflects structural damage to the business—which may be irreversible—or whether the impact is temporary.
+The most concerning structural changes are those that erode the competitive advantages responsible for historically superior returns.
+If that is the case, the decline in share price may be justified, as the company is unlikely to regain its former position.
+A clear example is Intel, which dominated the CPU market for decades until its technological edge was overtaken by the AMD–TSMC partnership around 2017.
+In recent years, Intel has gone from generating approximately $20 billion in annual profits to posting losses of a similar magnitude, and it still struggles to produce CPUs as advanced as those of its competitors.

-When bad results are temporary, the opportunity is obviously good, but caution is needed before jumping to that conclusion.
-High-quality companies are often well covered by the market.
-When their stock price falls in a favorable economic environment, it means that most investors believe that, due to factors specifically related to the business, the downturn is not temporary or that the downturn may last for a long time.
-The majority opinion may be wrong, but we take special care to be especially diligent before going against the market on theses under everyone's scrutiny.
+When weak results are temporary, the opportunity is clearly attractive—but caution is essential before reaching that conclusion.
+High-quality companies are typically well covered by the market.
+When their share prices decline in a favorable macroeconomic environment, it usually reflects a consensus view that the issue is not temporary or may persist for longer than expected.
+The market can be wrong, but we place particular emphasis on thorough analysis before taking a contrarian stance in situations under broad scrutiny.

-Our investment in Porto, a leader in the auto insurance sector and now present in several other segments, represents this category well.
-Its profitability was negatively impacted by shocks the auto insurance sector suffered during the pandemic.
-In short, for a period, insurance policies were sold at low prices, based on assumptions that later proved to be optimistic.
-When costs rose above forecasts, Porto's profits fell, and the market penalized its shares.
-However, we saw new policy prices adjusted and Porto maintained its customer base intact, so it was only a matter of time before the low-priced policies expired and were renewed at the adjusted prices.
-The recovery path has not had any negative surprises, and the investment has already been successful.
-For those seeking more details, we explained this thesis in the March 2024 letter.
+Our investment in Porto (B3:PSSA3), the leading auto insurer in Brazil and now active across multiple segments, is a good example of this category.
+Its profitability was negatively impacted by shocks that affected the auto insurance sector during the pandemic.
+In short, for a period of time, insurance policies were priced based on assumptions that later proved overly optimistic.
+When claims costs came above expectations, Porto’s earnings declined and the market penalized its shares.
+However, we observed that pricing on new policies was being adjusted while Porto maintained its customer base intact.
+As a result, it was only a matter of time until the underpriced policies expired and were renewed at higher rates.
+The recovery unfolded without negative surprises, and the investment has already proven successful.
+For those interested in further details, we discussed this thesis in our March 2024 letter.

 Closing

-Other investors have already shared how they classify their theses, and there seems to be a good deal of personal preference in defining these categories.
-The range of opportunities covered tends to overlap widely, but the way they are grouped and the nuances in the descriptions vary from case to case.
-Still, reading about these examples from the past has helped us understand the opportunity selection process and develop our own mental models.
-In honor of the generosity of those who came before us, we also offer our contribution to this topic.
+Other investors have also shared how they categorize their investment theses, and there appears to be a meaningful degree of personal preference in how these categories are defined.
+The range of opportunities covered tends to overlap significantly, but the way they are grouped—and the nuances in their descriptions—vary from one investor to another.
+Even so, studying these frameworks has helped us better understand the process of identifying opportunities and develop our own mental models.
+In recognition of the generosity of those who came before us, we offer our own contribution to the discussion.